4-Year Undergraduate Curriculum

 MSE 280-3 Linear Systems - The objectives of this course are to cover the modelling and analysis of continuous and discrete signals using linear techniques.
 Topics covered include: a review of Laplace transforms; methods for the basic modelling of physical systems; discrete and continuous convolution; impulse and step response; transfer functions and filtering; the continuous Fourier transform and its relationship to the Laplace transform; frequency response and Bode plots; sampling; the Z-transform.
 Prerequisite: MSE 250 (or ENSC 220) and MATH 310.
 Students with credit for ENSC 380 may not take MSE 280 for further credit.

-* MSE 391 - ST: Computational Methods for Engineers - This course covers computer programming logic and numerical methods for solving various engineering problems.
+* MSE 390 - ST: Computational Methods for Engineers - This course covers computer programming logic and numerical methods for solving various engineering problems.
 Topics include roots of equations, system of linear equations, regression analysis and curve fitting, differentiation and integration, and ordinary differential equations.
 Relevance of these topics to the fields of mechanical, electrical, and system engineering will be studied through lectures and labs.
 Engineering applications, computer programming, and use of software tools are emphasized along with fundamental numerical analysis techniques.
 Prerequisite: MATH 152 and MATH 232.
 Students with credit for MACM 316 may not take MSE 390 - ST: Computational Methods for Engineers, for further credit.

 * Temporary course number while permanent course label is being approved by Senate.

 MSE 100or ENSC104,MSE 220 or ENSC231,MSE